LTSEC/NEST/Readme.md

 - Docker

 ## Startup
-For now, you'll have to run
+- Run docker compose up --build
-- docker compose up
+- docker ps
-- webserver.py
+- docker attach [scoring-engine container id]
-And finally the scoring engine .exe (or go run main.go) Once you've run the scoring engine, you can run defaultconfig or insert your own config After inserting a config, run startup and everything should work.
+From there, you're free to interact with the CLI, use "help" if you don't know the commands